A step-by-step guide for a smooth Skype for Business to Teams upgrade

 Understand who’s using what.
 Teams generate several reports to help you understand who is using the app and how it’s being used.
 Below is just a small sample of a few reports that can be generated:

 It’s important to put time aside to analyse these reports, especially in the first few months of upgrading to Teams.
 Analysing these reports will help you identify any usage gaps for you to try and close and check to see if users are fully adopting their new collaboration tool.
 Still seeing a skills gap?
 Our year of complimentary training with Mandarine Academy will educate your employees on the Microsoft Teams features they aren’t yet utilising.

 Offering training to your employees will allow them to fully utilise all Teams has to offer.
 Once they know how to integrate Teams into their work, they will start to reap all the benefits of the collaboration system.
-We are currently offering a year’s complimentary Office 365 training (including Teams obviously) with Mandarine Academy to anyone who purchases or moves their Office 365 licenses to Cloud Direct (Ts&Cs apply).

 Microsoft Teams is on course to become the top business chat app by 2020.
 So why not stay ahead of the crowd and start using Teams today?
 Our experts know everything about Microsoft Teams and are waiting to share their knowledge with you.
 Get in contact with us today to find out how Teams can support your business.